 All identifiable data will be processed for distribution.
 All usages that automatch are distributed.
-All usages that require manual matching and are worth at least ± 5 are distributed.
-Items worth less than ± 5 and that requiring manual matching do not feature in the distribution.
+All usages that require manual matching and are of sufficient usage value are distributed.
+Items with very low usage value and that require manual matching do not feature in the distribution.
 Money for works not included in the distribution is pro-rated across works that are included.